operasoftware/devopera/articles/_posts/2012-02-21-a-treat-for-nokia-n9-users-opera-mobile-labs-11.5.md

 ---
-title: A treat for Nokia N9 users — an official Opera Mobile 11.5 Labs release
+title: A Treat for Nokia N9 Users — an Official Opera Mobile 11.5 Labs Release
 authors:
 - mostyn-bramley
 intro: 'Since our previous releases of Opera Mobile for MeeGo, we have noticed that a lot of our users have been hanging out for an official Opera Mobile build for the Nokia N9 and N950 Harmattan phones.
 Well, today is your lucky day – we’re happy to announce that a Labs release of Opera Mobile 11.5 for Harmattan is available for download now.'